nohits/Subnet-Calculator/README.md

-Excel based subnet calc.
+subnet calculator that displays all things subnetting.

-shows everything about your subnet.
+use this if you want to learn everything about subnet.